 Installation

 nycdogs is a data package, bundling several datasets into a convenient format.
 The relatively large size of the data in the package means it is not suitable for hosting on CRAN, the core R package repository.
-There are two ways to install it.
+Install the package from GitHub with:

 Loading the data